IsmailBilal92/python-challenge/README.md

 # python-challenge
-the 3rd challenge for tis Boot camp
+the 3rd challenge for this Boot camp